Echenique0702/adello.github.io/_posts/2019-01-02-Deviceid-Reliability.md

 **Main benefits:**<br/>
-* Higher quality and reliability of your data mean higher correctness of business insights and, so, better model performances (in terms of $$ not only roc auc or logloss).
+* Higher quality and reliability of your data mean higher correctness of business insights and better performances.
-Problem of a polluted variable in a model
-Another
+In the end our customers wants to target some specific audience and the procedure to select that audience can only benefit from the removal of the broken data.
+You could think the data quality selection like the restoration of a piece of art.
+It is only when you remove the pollution effects that you can enjoy the original colors used by the artist.
 * The data quantity is reduced, so the computation time is speed up.
 Indeed, the quality filter is applied as soon as possible to optimize the overall general data flow.
 * The quality selection is agnostic with respect to the model we apply.
 Every process which use those data will benefit from the quality selection applied.
+You can think about a model which use the number of apps visited by the device as input feature.
+When you keep the fake devices which visit 1000 apps per day you should not be surprised if the model won't get the best out of that information.

+To conclude we could paraphrase what the ancient Romans use to say: business sano in data sano.